amolkhetan/learner-report-cs/README.md

 <img width="1910" height="959" alt="image" src="https://github.com/user-attachments/assets/3a3feff8-b0d8-466f-9931-3ed36dfa2a4b" />

-Note: I am trying to do changes in jenkins file to check if cluster is present or not, if not then create before deploy.
+**Note**: I am trying to do changes in jenkins file to check if cluster is present or not, if not then create before deploy.
 Also, wanted to use mongodb is on cloud  but wanted to use it from cluster itself.
 But the jenkins is getting stuck due to space issue and hence submitting it without testing the final changes but will do it as and when jenkins issue is resolved.

 <img width="1918" height="846" alt="image" src="https://github.com/user-attachments/assets/01a06bac-b79c-464b-b7e7-a4f79726a964" />